liampulles/liampulles.github.io/_posts/2023-06-01-treat-tickets-like-a-notepad.md

         <li>I am hoping that these TODOs act as a historical artifact for future devs (they can see my reasons for writing such bad code. 😉) </li>
         <li>I've gotten feedback from my manager and colleagues that these TODOs help a lot to get a sense of my progress (particularly when there are tasks dependent on my work).
 This pre-sight helps them to plan and for me to explain my work.</li>
     </ol>
     <p>Note that this does not stop unexpected things from coming up during coding, but it does help reduce them.
-And when those moments do come up I try to go plan again before coding.</p>
+And when those moments do come up I try to go and plan again before coding.</p>
 </section>

 <section>